 - Place the peel into the ice tray.

 - Sprinkle a little rosemary into each cube as well.

 - Place your ice cube tray in the freezer and allow it to set for about 2 hours, or until just frozen.

 - Toss 2-4 ice cubes in your garbage disposal and turn it on.
 The vinegar cuts through grime while the citrus helps to clean and all three ingredients work to disinfect.
 The refreshing and clean smell is an added bonus!

 Ready to Get Started Making Your Own Green Cleaning Products?

-Now you’re ready to get started making your own green cleaning products.
+Now you’re ready to get started green living by making your own green cleaning products.
 From oven cleaner to a homemade Pine Sol alternative, you’ve got what you need to get your house sparkling.